akapernaros/react-spa-template/README.md

 - __ExpandableSection__ is a section that expands by clicking on the top left button, showing or hiding the contents in the sections body.
 The expansion state can be set using `expanded={ true }`.
 The component manages the state change using the toggle button internally.

+- __List__ is a component that iterates through an array of elements and creates instances of the specified "content-component".
+Each element in the array represents an own list-element with a specified key.

 ## i18next
 Project uses i18next(https://www.i18next.com/), and the corresponding React implementation (https://react.i18next.com/). i18n in react is really tortuous.
 However, after evaluating other frameworks i18next appeared to be the best one.